-I am sorry that due to the pandemic we are unable to welcome you to our traditional Open Evening on 6 October where you would have been able see the school in action Instead, please find our virtual promotional video, the Headteachers talk and the 2020 pospectus below.
+Due to the pandemic we were unable to welcome you to our traditional Open Evening.
+Instead, please find our virtual promotional video, the Headteacher's talk and the 2020 prospectus below.

 1. Admission numbers

 The proposed admission numbers for 2021-22 for Twickenham School are as follows: 180 in Year 7.